 What’s more, if you have recently bought, or been gifted, one of the best Fitbits, it’s likely that your new tracker will come with a longer Fitbit Premium trial membership.
 The Fitbit Charge 5, for example, comes with a six-month free trial, which allows you to use features like the electrocardiogram sensor (ECG) on the tracker.
 The newly released Fitbit Inspire 3, Fitbit Sense 2, and Fitbit Versa 4 also all come with a six-month Premium membership.

-In order to use Fitbit Premium, you’ll need to download the Fitbit app, which is free on iOS (opens in new tab)and Android (opens in new tab).
+In order to use Fitbit Premium, you’ll need to download the Fitbit app, which is free on iOS and Android.
 However, if you already own a Fitbit tracker, you’ll probably already have this on your phone.

 What is included in Fitbit Premium?